Table of Contents

 The Climkit electricity management solution consists of providing meters to measure and record electricity consumption, transmitting the data to the platform, and activating one of the available operating methods, such as generating individual statements or automatic consumer billing.

-The solution generally applies in the context of a Self-Consumption Grouping (RCP).
+This solution is generally applied in the context of a Self-Consumption Collective (RCP).

 It can also be used in other contexts, for example:

-- In a commercial building to distinguish consumption between different areas
+• In a commercial building to distinguish consumption for different areas

-- In a campsite or harbor to account for consumption per pitch
+• In a campsite or marina to meter consumption per spot

-- In any situation requiring the measurement, statement, and billing of electricity consumption
+• In any situation requiring the measurement, reconciliation, and billing of electricity consumption

-There are several ways to connect electricity meters and communication depending on the number of consumers and buildings at a site.
+There are several ways to connect the electricity meters and communication according to the number of consumers and buildings on a site.

 The standard diagram consists of an RCP with:

-- Only one grid input point with a DSO input meter
+• A single grid supply point with a DSO input meter

-- Several consumers (apartments, offices, common areas, etc.) connected to private meters.
+• Multiple consumers (apartments, offices, common areas, etc.) connected via private meters.

 Electrical Connection